fstasel/Pastel3d/README.md

 Features:
 - Works by projecting rays from the surface of geometrical objects without using meshes.
-- Based on 24-HSL color space
+- Based on 24-bit HSL color space
 - Uses dithering to match the color
 - Supports Lores (MCM), Hires and Laced modes
 - Utilized 32-bit floating point module